 Moroccan dishes like tajine have a complex flavor profile with many different spices.
-Many restaurant owners underestimate the cost price of these spices, causing them to lose money without realizing it.
-In this article, you'll learn step-by-step how to calculate the exact cost price of a tajine dish, including all spices and herbs.
+Most restaurant owners underestimate spice costs, causing them to lose money without realizing it.
+You need to calculate the exact cost price of every tajine, including each spice and herb.

-In a tajine you sometimes use 10-15 different spices and herbs.
-Each in small quantities, but together they can add up quickly.
-The problem: many kitchens only calculate with main ingredients (meat, vegetables) and forget about the spices.
+A single tajine uses 10-15 different spices and herbs.
+Each quantity looks small, but they add up fast.
+The problem: most kitchens only calculate main ingredients like meat and vegetables, completely ignoring spice costs.

 ⚠️ Heads up:

-For an accurate cost price you need to write down everything that goes into the dish.
-Even that pinch of cinnamon or teaspoon of harissa.
+Accurate cost pricing means recording everything that goes into the dish.
+That includes every pinch of cinnamon or teaspoon of harissa.

 For 1 portion of chicken tajine with apricots: